Meulengracht/libgracht/README.md

 # libgracht
-A lightweight, cross-platform, modular and dependency free protocol library.
+A lightweight, cross-platform, low-dependency, and modular protocol/rpc library.
 Gracht is built upon an abstracted concept of links, which can be anything and hence allows gracht to work on any platform.
 The links that are provided by default are unix/windows-sockets and a native interface for the Vali OS IPC (which the library is originally built for).
-Gracht protcols are defined in the in its own format, where we support different kinds of primitives:
+Gracht protocols are defined in the in its own format, where we support different kinds of primitives:
  - Datatypes
  - Enums
  - Synchronous function calls